Building a clean economy with good middle-class jobs

 - In November 2022, the Government of Canada announced an investment of up to $300 million, alongside a contribution of $161.5 million from the Government of Alberta, to support a $1.6 billion project by Air Products Canada Ltd. to advance clean fuels and clean energy in Canada and secure hundreds of middle-class jobs.

-- If a particular project is eligible for more than one clean investment tax credit, businesses would only be able to claim one of the credits outlined above.
+- If a particular machinery or equipment is eligible for more than one clean investment tax credit, businesses would only be able to claim one of the credits outlined above.
 The full extent of the tax credits rates will be provided only if the labour conditions are met, where applicable.

 - Other investments in a clean economy proposed in Budget 2023 include: